jerry81/codeingame/Practice/VeryHard/00ShadowOfKnight2/Shadow2_README.md

 - tricky - a diagonal jump during the transition from y jumps to x jumps pollutes the bounding box for x

+- rework that retarted half screen thing
+- half y until you reach what you want
+- when transitioning - keep the last y no matter what...
+- so the jump should be dy = something dx = 0, next turn dx = something dy = 0;

+then

+- after reading comments

+- stick to the separate dimensions, but find a way to approach edge quicker

+- to do so , since we cant jump past mins or maxes
+- we have to compensate in the direciton where we have space to work with.

 # back to the drawing board